 The end of marriage can be unfortunate, but divorce can be done civilly and allow both parties to successfully move forward in life.

 Divorce is a difficult even when you know it’s the right choice.
-As an experienced attorney familiar with divorce law, I can provide you with the advice and guidance you need.
-Please contact me (phone: 678-217-5555; email: firstname.lastname@example.org) if you would like to schedule a free initial consultation to discuss your situation.
+An experienced attorney familiar with divorce law can provide you with the advice and guidance you need.